 What happens after I graduate?

-Many students use the management skills they learned during their course to manage their own livestock, farm or business, as well as continuing to study at postdoctoral level to achieve a Master’s or doctorate qualification.
+Many students use the management skills they learned during their course to manage their own livestock, farm or business, as well as continuing to study at postdoctoral level to achieve a Master’s and can even learn to studying a doctorate qualification.

 New graduates may find work in production, communication, food education and well as having the option to pursue careers within the health and safety sector.
 Also, it is possible to use an agriculture qualification to find employment within charities and government agencies, or even within the product testing and marketing areas.

 Will it help me get a job?

 Agriculture and Forestry assist students who are interested in this field and the practical skills gained during the class due to field work and studies will aid their chances in securing a job after graduation.